benchopt/benchopt/doc/tutorials/add_solver.rst

     class Solver(BaseSolver):
         name = 'mysolver'

-The ``name`` variable does not have to match the name of the file, but it makes it easier to locate the solver.
+The ``name`` attribute does not have to match the name of the file, but it makes it easier to locate the solver.

 Implementation